-A rehab facility is an ideal place to have a detox, with round-the-clock support from centre staff.
+A rehab facility is an ideal place to have a detox, with full-time support from our qualified staff.
 Residential alcohol addiction treatment facilities in the UK are closely monitored by the Care Quality Commission (CQC) to ensure that staff are always highly trained and that facilities offered to patients are of the highest standard for their needs.

 Inpatient And Outpatient Alcohol Rehab Treatment